Data quality dimensions for fair AI: Introduction

 \section{Introduction}

-Machine Learning models trained on huge amounts of data are intrinsically biased when dealing with people.
+Machine Learning (ML) models trained on huge amounts of data are intrinsically biased when dealing with people.
 Common face recognition systems used in surveillance tasks generate false positives labeling innocent people as suspects.
 Social credit systems link individuals to the state of their social credit, making decisions based on that score.
-Systems of this kind also confuse biological sex with gender, feeding wrong and discriminatory classifications.
-In all of those cases, subjects suffer a credibility deficit due to prejudices related to their social identity \citep{Fricker2007-FRIEIP}: a dark-skinned man could be characterized by a higher risk of recidivism after being arrested; a short-haired skinny young woman -- or a long-haired boy with feminine traits -- might be the target of transphobic attacks following misgendering.
+In all of those cases, subjects suffer a credibility deficit due to prejudices related to their social identity \cite{Fricker2007-FRIEIP}: a dark-skinned man could be characterized by a higher risk of recidivism after being arrested; a short-haired skinny young woman -- or a long-haired boy with feminine traits -- might be the target of transphobic attacks following misgendering.
 Through the deployment of these technologies, society makes the gap separating rich from poor, cisnormative from non-cisnormative individuals, more constitutive as automatized and standardized.